XiangzheYuan/XiangzheYuan.github.io/_pages/about.md

 Research Interests
 ======
 My research interests are in Human-Computer Interaction (HCI), Human-AI Collaboration, and Responsible AI.
 I have been a science fiction enthusiast since childhood, influenced by many sci-fi books, movies and anime.
 This early exposure sparked my curiosity about advanced technologies such as AI and robotics, and it continues to shape my research interests today.
-I've worked a bit on the technical side of AI and now on the human-centered side, so I sometimes see problems from a different angle (at least I like to think so 😅).
+I've worked a bit on the technical side of AI and now on the human-centered side, so I sometimes see problems from a different angle (at least I like to think so,).

 News